resiprocate/resiprocate/main/resip/recon/readme.txt

 Building recon on Windows
 -------------------------
 1. Ensure the build environment is setup as indicated above.
-2. Ensure you apply sipXtapi-10645-recon.patch file to the SVN checked out version of sipXtapi before building
-3. Use the recon_7_1.sln Visual Studio 2003 or recon_8_0.sln Visual Studio 2005
+2. Use the recon_7_1.sln Visual Studio 2003 or recon_8_0.sln Visual Studio 2005
     solution file
 4. Open the sipXmediaAdapterLib project settings and enable the following defines:
     DISABLE_DEFAULT_PHONE_MEDIA_INTERFACE_FACTORY
     ENABLE_TOPOLOGY_FLOWGRAPH_INTERFACE_FACTORY
+    by removing the 'xx' characters from the Preprocessor defines.
+    You should do this for both Debug and Release project settings.
 5. Build solution.